harrison-broadbent/personal_site/source/blog/tailwind-star-rating.html.md

 ---
-title: A native Tailwind CSS star rating component
+title: An interactive Tailwind CSS star rating component
 description: Learn how to create a star rating input using plain HTML and Tailwind CSS.
 This Tailwind star rating input is flexible and very portable.
 date: April 17th, 2025
 ---